EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/evdevkit/overview.md

 evdevkit list
 ```

-The command supports following options for sorting and filtering the output.
+This command supports following options for sorting and filtering the output.

 | Name      | Description                       |
 | -------------------------- | ---------------------------------- |